 We are the Committee of Advertising Practice (CAP).
-We write the advertising rules, which are enforced by the Advertising Standards Authority (ASA), the UK's independent advertising regulator.
+We write the advertising rules (in the CAP Code), which are enforced by the Advertising Standards Authority (ASA), the UK's independent advertising regulator.
+We help to secure compliance with the Code and with ASA rulings.
 You can read about the UK advertising regulatory system on the ASA website.